 Then new extremes are needed.

-A common response when they do is that these are "animal-rights activists" who don't understand the sport in question and who put animals' rights above our own rights as owners.
+A common response from our side when people do object is that these are "animal-rights activists" who don't understand the sport in question and who put animals' rights above our own rights as owners.

 To me, that's a cop-out.
 It's not a question of rights per se—ours or the horses'.
 It's a question of humanity.

 If we want to think of ourselves as decent human beings, we should be concerned about not causing a horse to suffer, physically or mentally.
 Period.